-The SSMU Policy Against Antisemitism (hereafter referred to as "the Policy" or "the P.A.A.S.") in line with existing policy^{1, 2}, achieves two goals:
+The SSMU Policy Against Antisemitism (hereafter referred to as "the Policy" or "the PAAS") in line with existing Policy^{1, 2}, ratified Judicial Board precedent, and the SSMU Positions Book, endeavours to achieve three goals:

 - 1. To provide a set of contextualized guidelines and perspectives with which to identify and adequately address the issue of antisemitism within the SSMU community and membership; - 2.
+To uphold Section 1.2 of the SSMU Constitution (Protection of Rights) and safeguard Charter values of freedom of expression and protection from discrimination; - 3.
 To introduce new measures for improving advocacy, communication, education and trust between Jewish student groups, the SSMU, and members of the McGill Administration.

-The P.A.A.S addresses the absence of specific language within the current Equity Policy2 framework of the SSMU (hereafter referred to as "the Society") and the lack of culturally, ethnically, and religiously sensitive policy measures-two factors which have hindered the Society's ability to respond to the needs of Jewish students on campus robustly.
+The PAAS addresses the absence of specific language within the current Equity Policy2 framework of the SSMU (hereafter "the Society") and the lack of culturally, ethnically, and religiously sensitive policy measures-two factors which have hindered the Society's ability to respond to the needs of Jewish students on campus robustly.